 - improve capacity for safety and efficacy evaluations and monitoring of candidate and licensed products,

 - develop new regulatory pathways where there are currently none.

-The MSRS and affiliated MRA programs are designed to create a culture of professionals and scientists who promote science-based regulation and drive knowledge and acceptance down the pipeline.
+The MRS and affiliated MRA programs are designed to create a culture of professionals and scientists who promote science-based regulation and drive knowledge and acceptance down the pipeline.

-The primary objective of the Master of Science in Regulatory Science (MSRS) degree program is to produce a cadre of highly trained and sophisticated investigators adept in the skills necessary to become leaders in the field of regulatory science.
+The primary objective of the Master of Regulatory Science (MRS) degree program is to produce a cadre of highly trained and sophisticated investigators adept in the skills necessary to become leaders in the field of regulatory science.

 - the provision of didactic course work,

 - and specific ongoing guidance with hands-on exposure to protocol and grant development.

 Upon successful completion of the MRS program, graduates are expected to have developed a strong foundation in the fundamental techniques of research.
 They should be able to apply contemporary research tools to relevant areas of investigation.
 MRS trainees will learn how to independently formulate meaningful hypotheses, design and conduct interpretable experiments, adhere to good laboratory and clinical practices, analyze results critically, understand the broad significance of their research findings, and uphold the highest ethical standards in research.
 The development of additional skills—including oral and written communication, grant writing, and laboratory management—are considered integral to this training.